-MDMA, Aka Ecstasy, Shows Promise As A PTSD Treatment
+MDMA, Or Ecstasy, Shows Promise As A PTSD Treatment

 Sisley studies alternative treatments for PTSD and recently completed a clinical trial testing cannabis as a treatment for the condition among veterans.
 She says she hopes to offer her patients MDMA-assisted psychotherapy as soon as possible, maybe before the drug receives full FDA approval.

-Brad Burge, a spokesman for the MDMA trial sponsor, the Multidisciplinary Association for Psychedelic Studies, says the organization is working to get the FDA to include the drug in its expanded access program which can allow individual patients to be approved to use drugs that are still being studied.
+Brad Burge, a spokesman for the MDMA trial sponsor, the Multidisciplinary Association for Psychedelic Studies, says the organization is working to get the FDA to include the drug in its expanded access program, which can allow individual patients to be approved to use drugs that are still being studied.

 Burge calls MDMA "a chemical security blanket."